naominzd/Heuristic-Evaluation-DH-150/README.md

 ## 7: Flexibility and efficiency of use

-- Overall satisfactory: the website provides back to the top arrow on the bottom of each page.
+- Overall satisfactory: the website provides "back to the top" button on the bottom of each page.
 Therefore, users don’t need to scroll all the way up to the main menu bar in case they would like to switch pages.
 Although this function might be unseen by first-time users of the website, (unless they experiment in their first trial), they help speed up the interaction between frequent users.

 ## 8: Aesthetic and minimalist design